James-Lam/awesome-tools/README.md

 - pagespy - Start remote debugging as easily as using the Google Chrome console, can also be understood as vconsole supporting remote debugging
 - plasmo - Framework for developing browser extensions
 - [Dashed Border Generator](https://kovart.github.io/dashed-border-generator/) - When designers feel that the native border-dashed spacing no longer meets their needs, this tool can be used to generate custom dashed borders
+- [GSAP](https://gsap.com/) - Professional-grade JavaScript animation library that lets you animate anything JS can touch.
+Features silky-smooth performance and comprehensive tools for UI, SVG, text and scroll-based animations.

 ## Editors